color-coded route markers, CT 4 and 9Detail of CT 4/9 marker assembly showing color-coded route markers

 Florida's rainbow US routes

 Other states have also used colors to identify numbered routes.
-The most notable example is Florida, which used a statewide color convention (for example, US 1 markers were white-on-red).
+The most notable example is Florida, which in 1956 started using a statewide color convention (for example, US 1 markers were white-on-red).
 For cost reasons, the state abandoned the practice in 1993 and now replaces US route markers with black and white signs as needed.

 The colored shields do not cost more than black-and-white ones, but their violation of MUTCD standards meant that federal funds could not be used for sign replacement.